CS133-DataVisualization/term-project-group-17/README.md

 - Total Amount Reimbursed
 - Medicaid Amount Reimbursed

-Note: Some values are suppressed or missing due to privacy protections and were filtered during preprocessing.
+Note: Some values are suppressed or missing and were filtered during preprocessing.

 ---